Nuevitas

 Nuevitas is a municipality and port town in the Camagüey Province of Cuba.
-The large bay was sighted by Christopher Columbus in 1492.
+The large bay was sighted by Christopher Columbus and crew during their first voyage of exploration in 1492.

 History

-Founded in 1775, the city was moved to its present site in 1828.
+Founded in 1775 during the time of the Spanish Empire, the city was moved to its present site in 1828.
 Before the 1977 national municipal reform, Nuevitas was divided into the barrios of Primero, Segundo, Tercero, Alvaro Reinoso, Lugareño, Redención, San Miguel and Senado.

 Geography

 Nuevitas is located on the Guincho peninsula on the north coast, and borders with the municipalities of Guáimaro, Minas, Manatí (in Las Tunas Province) and Morón (in Ciego de Ávila Province).
 The municipality includes the villages of Camalote, Pastelillo, Playa Santa Lucía, San Agustín, San Miguel de Bagá and Santa Rita.

 Nuevitas is not a very large city but it is one of Cuba's most important towns because of its commercial and industrial activities.
 Nuevitas is located southwest of Playa Santa Lucía, which is popular with tourists.
 Cayo Sabinal is located immediately north; other cays are Cayo Guajaba and Cayo Romano.
 The only waterway that separates Santa Lucia from Ensenada Playa Bonita is the canal of Nuevitas which connects the Bahia de Nuevitas to the Atlantic Ocean.